mrusyd/Australian-Imaging-Service.github.io/content/docs/Contributing/Documentation/shortcodes.md

 An extension of the Hugo shortcode `relref` to instead return an absolute URL based on the `baseURL` in `config.toml`.

 {{% alert color="primary" %}}
-The path is relative to the **current file** in virtual `content` tree mounted from all repositories.
+The path is relative to the **current file** in the virtual `content` tree mounted from all repositories.
 {{% /alert %}}

 ```go-html-template